 - Inheritance factor: something the user is biologically related to (fingerprint, voice recognition, face recognition)

 An authentication is not an authorisation, the distinction between the two words is often misunderstood.
-The authorization is a process that gives the right to access to a platform; it “is a process by which a server determines if the client has permission to use a resource or access a file” says Boston University TechWeb.
+The authorisation is a process that gives the right to access to a platform; it “is a process by which a server determines if the client has permission to use a resource or access a file” says Boston University TechWeb.

 It is important to make a clear distinction between the two processes: “authentication is the process of validating the identity of a registered user before allowing access to the protected resource, authorization is the process of validating that the authenticated user has been granted permission to access the requested resources” – Search Security.
 However, when a user ID is confirmed, the authorization to a platform is not certain.